Hospital Death Medical Negligence Case Study

 An out of Court settlement was eventually agreed and Mr A's widow received substantial compensation for the devastating loss of her husband.

-"Mr A's widow came to Simpson Millar in desperation following the tragic and avoidable death of her husband and we were happy to help her seek justice.
+"Mr A's widow contacted our Medical Negligence Lawyers in desperation following the tragic and avoidable death of her husband and we were happy to help her seek justice.
 After instructing our medical negligence team of experts we were able to build a compelling case."

 "We were also able to support Mr A's widow at the Inquest hearing into her husband's death."